CG bandits rob, shoot electrical contractor - Guyana Chronicle

-An electrical contractor of Enmore/Hope, East Coast Demerara (ECD), Terry Chand, was robbed and shot on Wednesday at Foulis, E.C.D.
+Terry Chand, an electrical contractor of Enmore/Hope, East Coast Demerara (ECD), was robbed and shot on Wednesday at Foulis, E.C.D.

 He is currently in a stable condition at a private medical institution in Georgetown.

-Upon arrival at his destination two men rode up on a CG motorcycle without registration plates, one drew a firearm and shot the contractor behind his head before grabbing a bag with the money and making their escape.
+Upon arrival at his destination two men rode up on a Honda CG motorcycle without registration plates.
+One drew a firearm and shot the contractor behind his head before grabbing a bag with the money and making their escape.
 Luckily the bullet grazed the contractor behind his head.

-Investigators retrieved a spent shell at the scene as investigations continue.
+Investigators have retrieved a spent shell at the scene and investigations are continuing.